cbrueffer/cbrueffer.github.io/content/authors/cbrueffer/_index.md

 - Visitors
 ---

+I am a Bioinformatician and Data Scientist providing [consulting]({{< ref "#consulting" >}}) services to clients in industry and academia to help them make sense of their data.
-I am a Bioinformatician and Data Scientist currently working in the cancer diagnostics industry, specifically within genomics and liquid biopsy.
+Previously I worked for several years in the cancer diagnostics industry, specifically within precision medicine, genomics, and liquid biopsy.
-Additionally I conduct research in affiliation with [Lund University](https://portal.research.lu.se/portal/en/persons/christian-brueffer) in Sweden.
+Additionally, I conduct research in affiliation with [Lund University](https://portal.research.lu.se/portal/en/persons/christian-brueffer) in Sweden.

 My main interest is in using computational methods and biological/medical data to improve our understanding and treatment of diseases.
 Many of my projects, including my [doctoral thesis]({{< ref "/project/phd" >}}), have been focused on [cancer](tag/cancer) in humans.